daviatkea/rebuild-exercises/README.md

 ### Exercise description

 In this exercise your job is to create a flexible layout of seven boxes, which are of equal sizes regardless of the width of the content inside each box.
+The width of the boxes are determined by the box containing the most text content (plus some padding).
 The boxes are laid out next to each other over three rows; the top and bottom rows in pairs of two towards the center, and the middle row accomodate three of the seven boxes (see video reference).

 References: